By David Hammond

 The answer is simple.
 While writing competency is essential, it’s not the only area of improvement that deserves your attention.

-Most freelance travel writers are generalists, willing to accept any travel-related assignment that comes their way.
+Most freelance writers are generalists, willing to accept any assignment that comes their way.

-With proper research, a generalist can produce a competent article on a variety of travel topics.
+With proper research, a generalist can produce a competent article on a variety topics.

 Niche expertise gives you an edge with editors for assignments related to your specialty.

-If you’re coming to freelance travel writing as a second career, niche expertise is often a way to bring the benefit of your life experience along as career capital.
+Niche expertise is often a way to bring the benefit of your previous life experience along as career capital.

 For example, if you worked in food service you may write about an aspect of food, such as restaurant experiences or regional specialties.
 If you were in real estate, consider writing about second homes or vacation rentals.
 If you worked in a medical field, you might decide to write about medical tourism.